simonmichael/hledger/hledger/hledger.m4.md

 - Preserves the accounting equation
 - keeps track of conversions and related gains/losses in one place
 - works in any double entry accounting system
+- hledger can convert this to transaction prices using the --infer-costs flag

 Con:

 - More verbose
 - conversion rate is not clear
-- hledger can not do cost reporting
+- depends on the order of postings

 ### Priced equity conversion

-Another possible notation would be to record both the conversion rate and the equity postings:
+Another notation is to record both the conversion rate and the equity postings:

 ```journal
 2021-01-01